alejandrobernardis/python-resources/doc/databases.md

 ## Relational (RDBMS)

-> A relational database is a digital database based on the relational model of data, as proposed by E. F. Codd in 1970.[1]
+> A relational database is a digital database based on the relational model of data, as proposed by E. F. Codd in 1970.
 A software system used to maintain relational databases is a relational database management system (RDBMS).
-Many relational database systems have an option of using the SQL (Structured Query Language) for querying and maintaining the database.[2]
+Many relational database systems have an option of using the SQL (Structured Query Language) for querying and maintaining the database.
 >
 > ...